 #38 Barbara ‘Barb’ Baran, The New Adventures of Old Christine

 Christine’s only friend besides her brother and ex-husband.
 Barb became Christine’s business partner when Christine’s struggling women’s only gym needed an influx of cash.
 Christine married Barb to prevent her from being deported back to her home country of the Bahamas.
 The two decided to convert the gym into a spa which they employed, unbeknownst to them, hookers who ended every massage “happily.”

 A bookstore owner and single woman living in California, the character of Ellen Morgan had an observational sense of humor and a dry wit.
 Her friends’ lives and pursuits provided her with endless opportunities to tease and joke.
 The cleverness of Ellen became overshadowed by her sexuality since she was the first female television character to come out on a mainstream television show.

 #36 Lindsay Bluth Funke, Arrested Development

-After being given the senior superlative of best hair in high school, Lindsay didn’t manage to accomplish much afterwards.
-She considered herself philanthropic, but wasn’t truly committed to any worthwhile causes.
-She and her husband Tobias along with daughter Maeby enjoyed some minor notoriety when they briefly formed a folk singing group called Dr. Funke’s Band.
+After being given the senior superlative of best hair in high school, Lindsay didn’t manage to accomplish much afterward.
+She considered herself philanthropic but wasn’t truly committed to any worthwhile causes.
+She and her husband Tobias, along with daughter Maeby enjoyed some minor notoriety when they briefly formed a folk singing group called Dr. Funke’s Band.

 #35 Sue Sylvester, Glee